 We are a super-efficient social innovation project in real world fight against poverty.
 We do a post-research spin-off: we build simple concrete floors in rural and slum schools and family houses.
 It brings to life impressive SDG output in public health, self-employment and inclusive education.
 We started with an academic SDG3 research.
 Now we master in SDG8, SDG4 and SDG1 in Africa

-We are proud to announce our Floor4Africa project is among social innovations the British Partliament is presenting as a proof of efficiency in SDG1 fight against poverty.
+We are proud to announce our Floor4Africa project is among social innovations the British Partliament is presenting as a proof of the efficiency in international development and fight against poverty...
+DETAILS: International Development Committee + Parliament.UK

 F4A BLOG